 You’d think at least the civic patriotism would trump any inability to identify with other people.
 I don’t really get North County, but I get St. Louis, right?
 I didn’t grow up in St. Louis City or County.
 I grew up in rural Illinois, so I don’t know where all the school district boundaries are in St. Louis County.
 I don’t know if you’re not supposed to go to certain areas or stick to certain parts.
 I moved to a big city because I want to be mobile and enjoy the benefits of having all this at hand.
 To me, you have to care because everybody in the region is everybody’s neighbor.
 End of story.

-Our efforts to tidy up, or drape the problems, sometimes result in something even more glaring and more visibly different than a real conversation or an effort to change.
+Our efforts to tidy up or drape the problems sometimes result in something even more glaring and more visibly different than a real conversation or an effort to change.

 If we just let Pruitt-Igoe stand, it becomes a forest.
 It becomes invisible.
-Nobody really knows that’s what Pruitt-Igoe was.
+Nobody really knows what Pruitt-Igoe was.
 A forest allows Pruitt-Igoe to be recuperated by the built environment.
 On the other hand, it’s a giant vacant lot that a lot of people would think is unsightly, going back to the whole Broken Window Theory.
-Our efforts to tidy up, or drape the problems, sometimes result in something even more glaring and more visibly different than a real conversation or an effort to change.
-Change would be hard, and it might look a little ugly, but a vacant lot is even uglier.
+Our efforts to tidy up or drape the problems sometimes result in something even more glaring and more visibly different than a real conversation or an effort to change.
+Change would be hard and it might look a little ugly, but a vacant lot is even uglier.
 Change is just a moment.
 A lot of these spaces we create are perpetual.

 There’s still beauty there.
 The school is reopening.
 It’s a gorgeous building.
 The church is here.
 There’s a community around the site.
-So, there’s a lot of potential, even for that forest to become an asset again.
-I don’t think it will, metaphorically or physically, until all the issues contained on its ground, buried there so to speak, are unearthed and addressed.
+So, there’s a lot of potential even for that forest to become an asset again.
+I don’t think it will, metaphorically or physically, until all the issues contained on its ground buried there, so to speak, are unearthed and addressed.